 Made with natural, carefully sourced ingredients, Tovala Meals are created by professional chefs who never use anything artificial.
 You'll have hundreds of choices thanks to an ever-changing weekly menu with plenty of gluten-free, vegetarian, low-calorie, and low-carb options.

-Each meal is $12 with zero hidden fees.
+Each meal is $12.99 with zero hidden fees.
 Ever.
-Shipping is always free too.
 (FYI, Tovala Meals are available to ship in the lower 48 states.)
-And when it comes to actually cooking the food, your meal will be ready to eat in 20 minutes or less thanks to the Tovala Oven, which is our state-of-the-art countertop unit that will cook your Tovala Meals with the scan of a barcode.
+And when it comes to actually cooking the food, your meal will be ready to eat in 25 minutes or less thanks to the Tovala Oven, which is our state-of-the-art countertop unit that will cook your Tovala Meals with the scan of a barcode.
 That's a lot faster—and a whole lot fresher—than any run-of-the-mill food delivery service.